epfl-ada/ada-2022-project-adamantiumforgers/README.md

 <img src="./pictures/fb_us_pol.png" alt="fb_us_pol" width="700"/>

 *Complete disconnexion of political landscape.
 Pablo Ortellado and Marcio Moretto Ribeiro, CC BY*

 ## Research Questions
-In this project, we will try to answer the following questions, as many as possible by order of priority, in accordance to the time available before the milestone 3:
+We will try to answer the following questions, in accordance to the time available before the milestone 3:
 1. Can we identify communities inside the main US News&Politics channels ?
 Is there a clear left-right polarization and isolated communities on each side?
 2. Can we identify natural communities in the whole dataset, independently of the political orientation?
 3. What is the distribution of users polarization?
 Is it Gaussian?
 How many very extreme users do we see?
 For this purpose, we will assign a p-score (polarization or political score) to users.